insilmaril/vym/README-layout.md

 ----------

 * Moving containers around
+    - Todo
+        - fix update selection: when selecting in old map, scrolling to target container only works partially

+          maybe total bbox not correct?

+        - Draw select box for selected containers

     - Position containers temporarily while moving: When an object can be linked temporarily, it needs a relative position to the tmp parent.